wujenny15/Build-CI-CD-Pipeline/README.md

 ![activate python virtual env](./images/activateenv.png)

 I have successfully installed all the packages and now I want to test whether I can run the app.py application and make housing prediction successfully in my local machine.
 This procedure is really important.

+* Passing tests that are displayed after running the `make all` command from the `Makefile`
+* Output of a test run

 Type `Python app.py` in your terminal and run the application.
 ![Run Python app.py](./images/runpythonapp.png)